ppenkof/JS/README.md

-This are all my SoftUni exercise.
+These are all my exercise at SoftUni.